-Sections 4, 4.5 and 0 of this technical note outline the updates undertaken to the model between 2020 and 2023.
+Sections 4, 5 and 6 of this technical note outline the updates undertaken to the model between 2020 and 2023.
 Only a brief outline of the updates is provided in this technical note.
 Where necessary references have been made to reports which provide more detail of the updates undertaken.
-The specific reports which were produced when the updates were undertaken are provided as appendices.
+The specific reports which were produced when the updates were undertaken are provided as Level 2 appendices to this report (Level 1 Appendix C of the WRMP).